How to apply

 Neuroscience - understanding brain function and disease

 The main application deadline for students wishing to be considered for funding in the Divisional & Departmental funding competition is in early December each year at 12 noon GMT.
 Applications for divisional funding must have an agreed supervisor in order to be considered at that deadline.
-Interviews are held in January.
+For entry in October 2024, the deadline is 1st December.
+Interviews are held online week commencing 16th January to 18th January.

 International students must allow time for obtaining an ATAS and then a Student Visa prior to starting a course.